-Synaptics touchpads often have round test points that are perfect for soldering jumper wires to the Teensy.
+Synaptics touchpads often have round test points that are perfect for attaching wires.
 The typical test point numbers for a Synaptics PS/2 touchpad are:

 - Clock = T10.
 If T10 is not present, use T12 - Data = T11.
-If T1 is not present, use T13 - Ground = T23 or solder to the Ground Plane - Power = T22.
+If T11 is not present, use T13 - Ground = T23 or solder to the Ground Plane - Power = T22.
 This test point provides an RC power filter.
 You can skip the power filter and tie directly to the power pins on the Synaptics chip at T20.